johnquigleyjr/gcp-terraform-training/lab06-provisioners.md

 ### Step 6.1.1

-In `server/server.tf`, add a resource block (below your variables section) as follows:
+In `server/server.tf`, add a resource block (below your variables section) as follows to generate an SSH keypair:

 ```hcl
 resource "tls_private_key" "ssh-key" {